Skip to content

 Complete these items before going live to ensure a successful launch:

-• Hub site and spoke sites created with clear naming
+• Hub and spoke sites created and organized by business domain

-• Power Automate reminders configured for quarterly reviews
+• Power Automate review reminders active for every content owner

 Frequently Asked Questions

-Should I use SharePoint or another platform for my knowledge hub?
+Should I use SharePoint or another platform for the knowledge hub?

-SharePoint is the default choice if you use Microsoft 365 because it integrates natively with Copilot, Microsoft Search, and Viva.
-If you already have a mature knowledge base in Confluence or ServiceNow, you can connect those to Copilot via Microsoft Graph connectors instead of migrating.
+If you run Microsoft 365, SharePoint is the default because Copilot, Microsoft Search, and the permission model already understand it.
+If a mature knowledge base lives in Confluence or ServiceNow, connect it through Microsoft Graph connectors instead of migrating.
+Connector content can surface in Copilot answers with citations, and you skip a painful migration.

-How do I handle content that's confidential or legally sensitive?
+How do I handle confidential or legally sensitive content?

-What if our content is scattered across Teams, OneDrive, and SharePoint?
+Our content is scattered across Teams, OneDrive, and SharePoint.
+Where do I start?

-Can I migrate content automatically or do I need to do it manually?
+Can I migrate content automatically or is it manual work?